 Hyperlinking As A Trespass of Chattels

-Trespass of Chattels is a legal claim in which Party “A” asserts Party “B” is interfering with the lawful possession of property by Party “A”.
+Trespass of Chattels is a legal claim in which Party “A” asserts Party “B” is interfering with the lawful possession of the property by Party “A”.
 The theory originated hundreds of years ago and was used primarily in situations where physical property, such as farm equipment, was at issue.

 Searching for a method to defeat unwanted hyperlinking, creative lawyers have argued the use of hyperlinks or robots to scrape sites can constitute a trespass of chattels.
 Such assertions represent an obscene extension of this legal theory, but a number of courts have proven willing to apply the concept to the web.

 In Ebay Inc. v.
-Bidder’s Edge, Inc., a federal court was asked to determine if a trespass of chattels occurred when Bidder’s Edge scraped the Ebay site.
+Bidder’s Edge, Inc., a federal court was asked to determine if a trespass of chattels occurred when Bidder’s Edge scraped the eBay site.
 In ruling on the case, the court found:

 Bidder’s Edge argues that its searches represent a negligible load on plaintiff’s computer systems, and do not rise to the level of impairment to the condition or value of eBay’s computer system required to constitute a trespass.
 However, it is undisputed that eBay’s server and its capacity are personal property, and that Bidder’s Edge searches use a portion of this property.
 Even if its searches use only a small amount of eBay’s computer system capacity, Bidder’s Edge has nonetheless deprived eBay of the ability to use that portion of its personal property for its own purposes.
 The law recognizes no such right to use another’s personal property.
-Accordingly, Bidder’s Edge actions appear to have cause injury to eBay.
+Accordingly, Bidder’s Edge actions appear to have caused injury to eBay.

-The Bidder’s Edge decision stands as good law, but has been roundly mocked by many legal commentators.
+The Bidder’s Edge decision stands as good law but has been roundly mocked by many legal commentators.
 Although Ebay prevailed in this case, it’s hard to foresee any court supporting a trespass of chattels claim in any scenario where only a few links exist.
-On the other hand, the claim is clearly applicable to situations where widespread scraping of a site is undertaken.
+On the other hand, the claim is clearly applicable to situations where the widespread scraping of a site is undertaken.